sharoika/Capstone/_documentation/securityConsiderations.md

 - **Stripe Integration**: All payment processing is handled by Stripe, a PCI-DSS compliant provider.
 - **No Card Data Storage**: Our application never stores, processes, or transmits actual credit card data.
 - **Tokenization**: We only store tokenized references (Stripe IDs) to customers and payment methods.
-- **Webhook Signatures**: All Stripe webhooks are verified using cryptographic signatures.
 - **Secure API Keys**: Stripe API keys are securely stored as environment variables, never in code repositories.
 - **Audit Logging**: All payment-related actions are logged for audit purposes without sensitive data.